Foot & Ankle Injury Treatment

 - These are favorite knee scooters and walking devices:

 There are 5 essential things that you may need to help you with your broken ankle recovery time!

 The five essential things include the number one most important:

-- Stuff that we can help you with is provide you some more cost-effective alternatives for some products.
+- Stuff that we can help you with is providing you some more cost-effective alternatives for some products.

-- Things that you will need are most likely a rolling the scooter to stay off your foot for long period of time, he probably will need either a cast or a fracture boot.
+- Things that you will need are most likely a rolling the scooter to stay off your foot for a long period of time.
+He probably will need either a cast or a fracture boot.

-- You will probably need a cast protectorate avoid getting it wet so you don’t smell, and that your significant other doesn’t leave you.
+- You will probably need a cast protectorate to avoid getting it wet, so you don’t smell and that your significant other doesn’t leave you.